 Things to Remember

-- Using VBA code is the advanced way of creating animated chart but requires extensive coding language.
+- Using VBA code is the advanced way of creating an animated chart but requires extensive coding language.

 - This is a simple example we can create a wide variety of animation charts without the help of VBA.